frickelzeugs/FingerprintDoorbell/README.md

 I made a small shield board for the ESP32 mini that contains a 6 pin Micro JST SH 1.00mm socket, a DC-DC step down converter and some screw terminals for the power supply (in my case 24V DC).
 So I'm now able to easily replace the sensor or ESP32 without touching my soldering iron.

+Caution: Please do not forget to ground the sensor housing.
+Otherwise it can lead to unexpected restarts or even damages the ESP32 if you are electrostatically charged.
+I had occasional restarts when touching the sensor after I was electrostatically charged from the floor mats in the car.

 # Flashing the firmware
 ## Method 1: use precompiled binaries
 To flash the ESP32 with the precompiled binaries you can use the python based esptool from espressif.
 You'll need a running Python environment on your system, so get Python first here if you don't already have it: [Python download](https://www.python.org/downloads/)